gradientinstitute/causal-inspection/README.md

 A Scikit-learn inspired inspection module for *causal models*.

 <img src="pd_examples.png" alt="Example partial dependence plots">
-Example of how partial dependence plots can be used for visualising causal effect, see [3] for more details.
+Plots generated using this library, these are an example of how partial dependence plots can be used for visualising causal effect, see [3] for more details.<br><br>

 Using machine learning for (observational) causal inference is distinct from how machine learning is used for prediction.
 Typically a process like the